PEQUDE: Love is in the details

 Perhpas late… but not too late….

 I think it was when I had my third child that I learned one of the most valuable lessons in the education of the little ones: how to “read” their drawings.
 All children draw.
-And without exception our children need us to appreciate and admire their art.
-Especially when the artwork is dedicated to us: parents!
-Nobody taught me how to read and admire a drawing… and before I learned this valuable lesson, all I did, intuitively, was looking at the drawing for a few seconds seconds and say: “What a beautiful drawing!” o “What a work of art! ” and that’s it.
+Without exception, our children need us to appreciate and admire their art.
+Mainly when the artwork is dedicated to us: parents!
+Nobody taught me how to read and admire a drawing… and before I learned this valuable lesson, all I did, intuitively, was look at the drawing for a few seconds and say: “What a beautiful drawing!” or “What a work of art!” and that’s it.
 A short phrase with enthusiasm – sometimes deliberately overenthusiastic – was my way of showing admiration for my children’s drawings.

-By commenting on the details that we identify in the drawing, we recreate for our little ones the drawing process of the young artists .
-And the more details we are able to identify, the less indifferent we will be to our children’s work of art, and the more love we will be transmitting to them.
-Because, as someone very intelligently said: “The opposite of love is not hatred but indifference”.
+By commenting on the details we identify in the drawing, we recreate the drawing process of the young artists for our little ones.
+And the more details we can identify, the less indifferent we will be to our children’s work of art, and the more love we will transmit to them.
+Because, as someone very intelligently said: “The opposite of love is not hatred but indifference“.
 The less indifference, the more the love.
 Understood?

-If we learn this great lesson in “parenting” we will be able to better understand this week’s Parasha.
+If we learn this great lesson in “parenting,” we will better understand this week’s Parasha.

-The text of the Tora that we will reading tomorrow can become frustrating if we do not have this idea in mind.
-Because it seems that the Tora repeats too many details about the Mishkan (the Tabernacle) .
-And as some commentators indicated: it would have been sufficient for the Tora to describe the whole process with two lines: “And the children of Israel built the Mishkan, just as God had ordered it.”
+The text of the Tora that we will be reading tomorrow can become frustrating if we do not have this idea in mind.
+Because the Tora repeats too many details about the Mishkan (the Tabernacle), and as some commentators indicated, it would have been sufficient for the Tora to describe the whole process with two lines: “And the children of Israel built the Mishkan, just as God had ordered it.”
 Why was it necessary to abound in so much detail?
 Unless we understand that the Mishkan was to our Creator what our children’s drawing is to us …

-The Tora expresses God’s appreciation for the love we Jews showed in the construction of the Mishkan by mentioning every object, artifact and material used to build this “House” like a parent when he or she looks carefully and lovingly at the drawing of his child, mentioning with enthusiasm each one of its little details.
+The Tora expresses God’s appreciation for the love we Jews showed in building the Mishkan by mentioning every object, artifact, and material used to build this “House,” like a parent who looks carefully and lovingly at his child’s drawing and enthusiastically mentions each one of its little details.